lf-edge/edge-containers/README.md

 ## Media Types and Annotations

-In legacy mode, the `config.mediaType` is `application/vnd.oci.image.config.v1+json` while all layers are `application/vnd.oci.image.layer.v1.tar`.
-This are the only acceptable types for registries that do not yet support artifactas.

-In artifacts mode (the default), the media types are as follows:
+The specific standard media types are at [docs/mediatypes.md](./docs/mediatypes.md).

-* config: `application/vnd.lfedge.eci.config.v1+json`
-* kernel: `application/vnd.lfedge.eci.kernel.layer.v1.tar`
-* initrd: `application/vnd.lfedge.eci.initrd.layer.v1.tar`
-* disks: disks always have a media type that conforms to their format
-  * raw: `application/vnd.lfedge.disk.layer.v1+raw`
-  * vhd: `application/vnd.lfedge.disk.layer.v1+vhd`
-  * vmdk: `application/vnd.lfedge.disk.layer.v1+vmdk`
-  * iso: `application/vnd.lfedge.disk.layer.v1+iso`
-  * qcow: `application/vnd.lfedge.disk.layer.v1+qcow`
-  * qcow2: `application/vnd.lfedge.disk.layer.v1+qcow2`
-  * ova: `application/vnd.lfedge.disk.layer.v1+ova`
-  * vhdx: `application/vnd.lfedge.disk.layer.v1+vhdx`

-In addition to the types, when available via an artifacts-supporting registry, `eci` _always_ will add annotations to the layer describing its purpose.
+In addition to the types, `eci` _always_ will add annotations to the layer and config in the manifest describing its purpose.

-The annotations are as follows:
+The specific standard annotations are at [docs/annotations.md](./docs/annotations.md).

-* `org.lfedge.eci.mediaType: <type>` - this will be identical to the mediaType that is provided in the case of an artifacts-supporting registry
-* `org.lfedge.eci.role: <role>` - for the role of this particular layer.
-Can be one of the following:
-   * `kernel`
-   * `initrd`
-   * `disk-root`
-   * `disk-additional` - for alternate non-root/boot disks

 ## File Names